karahanbuhan/FathomIt/README.md

 ---

 ## Installation
 You can build it with Xcode yourself, clone the project then build and enjoy.
 I have created this project for my personal use so for now there is no plan to have it on App Store.
-I won't share dmg or anything because of safety reasons.
+There will not be a .dmg release or anything because of safety.

 ---